Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

          for more details, please click `Nuclei Tools`_ to download Nuclei Studio IDE, and refer to the `Nuclei_Studio_User_Guide.pdf`_ for how to use it.

-      2. You can take a try using Segger embedded studio, we provided prebuilt projects using Nuclei SDK release version, click `Segger embedded studio projects for Nuclei SDK`_ to learn about it
+      2. Now **Terapines ZCC Lite** is deeply integrated in **Nuclei Studio >= 2024.06**, so you just need to follow :ref:`quickstart_get_set_nuclei_sdk` to setup PATH for Terapines ZCC, and in Nuclei SDK, you can just pass **TOOCHAIN=terapines** during make to take a try with Terapines ZCC, and in future version of Nuclei SDK, you will be able to create project in Nuclei SDK using Terapines ZCC.

       3. You can take a try using IAR workbench, we provided prebuilt projects directly in Nuclei SDK, just check the `ideprojects/iar/README.md`_ to learn about it.

+      4. You can take a try using Segger embedded studio, we provided prebuilt projects using Nuclei SDK release version, click `Segger embedded studio projects for Nuclei SDK`_ to learn about it

-      4. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, click `Platform Nuclei in PlatformIO`_ to learn more about it, or you can visit `Light on onboard LED of RVSTAR board using PlatformIO(Chinese)`_ to play with PlatformIO for Nuclei.
+      5. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, click `Platform Nuclei in PlatformIO`_ to learn more about it, or you can visit `Light on onboard LED of RVSTAR board using PlatformIO(Chinese)`_ to play with PlatformIO for Nuclei.

-      5. You can also use source code in Nuclei SDK as base, and easily integrate with other IDE tools, such as IAR workbench for RISC-V, Compiler-IDE and others.
+      6. You can also use source code in Nuclei SDK as base, and easily integrate with other IDE tools, such as ZStudio IDE, Compiler-IDE and others.

 .. _GDB User Manual: https://www.gnu.org/software/gdb/documentation/